MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/cpp-value-categories.md

 You'll doubtless have heard of *lvalues* and *rvalues*.
 But you might not think of them in the terms that this topic presents.

 Every expression in C++ yields a value that belongs to one of the five categories listed above.
-There are aspects of the C++ language&mdash;its facilies and rules&mdash;that demand a proper understanding of these value categories, as well as references to them.
+There are aspects of the C++ language&mdash;its facilities and rules&mdash;that demand a proper understanding of these value categories, as well as references to them.
 These aspects include taking the address of a value, copying a value, moving a value, and forwarding a value on to another function.
 This topic doesn't go into all of those aspects in depth, but it provides foundational information for a solid understanding of them.

 The info in this topic is framed in terms of Stroustrup's analysis of value categories by the two independent properties of identity and movability [Stroustrup, 2013].